ccario83/aquaponics/README.md

-# aquaponics
+# Aquaponics Fun

 This repo contains control software for an Adafruit Feather RP2040, which is used to automate an aquaponics system.
-The goal of this projects is to use nitrate rich water from a fish aquarium to fertilize plants in a tank above the aquarium, and then to return the purified water back to the fish tank.
+The goal of this project is to use nitrate rich water from a fish aquarium to fertilize plants in a tank above the aquarium, and then to return the purified water back to the fish tank.
+Its a complete and self contained ecosystem (minus the fish-feeding part)!

 Here's the setup: